 In 1992 Caroline married David and almost immediately the now Mrs Finch slipped into obscurity (aka stealth) - although old photo's of her were still appearing in men's magazines as late as 1995, albeit with her sex change often as a surprise twist.
 Astonishingly she then managed to avoid any publicity for a decade.

-Caroline Finch unexpectedly re-emerged in public when in June 2015 she gave an "exclusive" interview to the UK newspaper Daily Mail to help publicise the release of an e-book version of her autobiography.
+Caroline Finch re-emerged in public when in June 2015 she gave an "exclusive" interview to the UK newspaper Daily Mail to help publicise the release of an e-book version of her autobiography.
 The interview was generally unrevealing, but confirmed that she still lives in the Atlanta area.
 It also consistently used the the term 'Ms Cossey' rather than 'Mrs Finch' - presumably because she is best known by her maiden name.
+Carline has since been active on-live as trans advocate.

 (Below) A selection of other pictures of Tula/Caroline